GaleJames-creator/gale-james/explanation/webhooks.md

 ## Webhooks

+Webhooks let your apps get real-time updates from other services, making automation easy.
+You can use them to update apps, send notifications, or sync data.

 When an event occurs in the service, it triggers a webhook and sends the event details to your chosen endpoint URL so your system receives real-time updates.
 Your app can immediately respond to events such as order updates, subscription changes, or refunds.
 This flow keeps your systems in sync and allows developers to automate workflows, improve user experiences, and keep data current without inefficient polling.

 The service notifies your endpoint URL of API events via webhooks, each carrying the event type and timestamp.
 Manage all webhooks through the Admin API's Webhooks Service.